newaetech/chipwhisperer/docs/api.rst

 When testing out different firmware on the target it is useful to be able to reprogram the target.
 This can be done using the :func:`chipwhisperer.program_target` function.
-The function creates a programmer instance for the specified target.
-The programmer
+There are multiple programmer types available:

+  * :class:`programmers.STM32FProgrammer <chipwhisperer.capture.api.programmers.STM32FProgrammer>`
+  * :class:`programmers.XMEGAProgrammer <chipwhisperer.capture.api.programmers.XMEGAProgrammer>`
+  * :class:`programmers.AVRProgrammer <chipwhisperer.capture.api.programmers.AVRProgrammer>`

+.. autofunction:: chipwhisperer.program_target